zapier/visual-builder/docs/_cli_docs/docs.md

 };
 ```

-This creates a _breakpoint_ in while `inspect`ing, or a starting point for our manual inspection.
+This creates a _breakpoint_ while `inspect`ing, or a starting point for our manual inspection.

 Next, you'll need an inspection client.
 The most available one is probably the Google Chrome browser, but there are [lots of options](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).
 We'll use Chrome for this example.
 In your terminal (and in your integration's root directory), run `yarn test:debug` (or `npm run test:debug`).
 You should see the following: